ekeilty17/GA4GH-DOS-Server/README.md

 ```

-One can specify the port of the server using this command
+One can also specify the port of the server using this command

 ```